How Deep is Loch Lomond?

 However, most experts agree that the words are quite a bit younger than the tune.
 The song was first published in ‘Vocal Melodies of Scotland’ (1841).
 No individual composer is credited.
 The usual story is that the lyrics were written by a Jacobite prisoner, while awaiting his fate in Carlisle prison, in England.
 (It always seems to be in Carlisle – but then the sentimental Victorians were always very inventive.)
 Maybe the prisoner was captured after the Battle of Culloden and shipped across the Border; maybe he was taken while the Jacobite army retreated northwards in the previous winter.
 Or maybe the whole thing is fictional.
 But, if it was written around the Battle of Culloden in 1746, then the words with variations must have been around for almost a century before being published.

-(Pictured here) Where is Loch Lomond – answer, spreading out of the Highlands and on to the Lowland edge, in this angle, showing Ben Lomond to the north.
-So, here’s the sun that ‘shines bright on Loch Lomond‘ and where the lovers parted on ‘the steep, steep side o’ Ben Lomond‘ – and that's Ben Lomond as seen from across the loch, from its south-western end near Balloch.
+(Pictured here) Loch Lomond spreads out of the Highlands and on to the Lowland edge, Here's the sun that ‘shines bright on Loch Lomond‘ and where the lovers parted on ‘the steep, steep side o’ Ben Lomond‘ – and that's Ben Lomond as seen from across the loch, from its south-western end near Balloch.

 Again, like Auld Lang Syne, a lot of Scots (at least) can sing their way through the first verse or so, and then things start to get sticky.
 By verse two (see below), things are beginning to fall apart, while by verse three we are mired in Scottish sentimentality.
 Truth to tell, it isn’t great poetry.
 The high road and low road allusions are usually explained as the ‘high road’ as in the highway, a physical route, leading home to Scotland, as opposed to the ‘low road’, meaning death, where the spirit of the soldier returns immediately to his homeland.